Neighbors Helping Neighbors Community Grants

 Unfortunately, even if all guidelines and funding criteria are met, funding cannot be guaranteed to all applicants due to finite resources.
 Deadlines are close of business on the second Friday of the month in which you are applying.
-Applicants will be notified of acceptance approximately one month after the application deadlines.
-Once received, applications will remain on file and active for the two following grant application periods, if applicable, or until time line of the request has expired.
+Applicants will be notified of acceptance approximately one month after the application deadline.
+Once received, applications will remain on file and active for the two following grant application periods, if applicable, or until timeline of the request has expired.

 Organizations must be non-profit and tax-exempt under the U.S. Internal Revenue Code (501c3).
 Projects must support education, community and civic development, or economic development.
 Requests for disposable items such as brochures or other types of paper, travel, training, salaries, scholarships, giveaway items, intangible items, as well as general operating expenses and any intent to redistribute funds, are discouraged.

 Submit a letter with a proposal (three pages or less) including all of the following information:

 - Organization name, location, contact name and contact information (including address, phone, fax and email).